 The Hispanic Summer Program (HSP) is a two-week program which provides Hispanic theological students an opportunity to study in an Hispanic setting with Latino/a peers and professors.
-Austin Seminary is one of 40 ATSaccredited theological schools which sponsor the program.
+Austin Seminary is one of 40 ATS-accredited theological schools which sponsor the program.

 Courses are offered in both Spanish and English.
 Students may do their academic work and participate in class discussions in either Spanish or English, but they must be able to read materials both in Spanish and English.
 For each course there are assignments to be completed prior to the beginning of the program.
 All other work must be completed within two weeks after the end of the program.
 Students may take one course during the program.
-Each course is valued at six Austin Seminary credits.
+Each course is valued at six Austin Seminary credits and is transferred in from the hosting school to the student's Austin Seminary record.

-Financial aid is available to cover part of the expenses for travel, room, meals, and tuition.
 For further information contact Dr. Daisy L. Machado, Director, Hispanic Summer Program, Inc., 3041 Broadway, New York, New York 10027, (212) 280-1566.
-Information is also found on their Web site at www.hispanicsummerprogram.org.
+Information is also found online at www.hispanicsummerprogram.org.